kottans/frontend/tasks/weather-app.md

   [async/awaits](https://medium.freecodecamp.org/javascript-from-callbacks-to-async-await-1cc090ddad99)
   and [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
   for handling network requests;
-* with help of ES6 modules build website based on frontend components (aware, that FF do not support ES6 modules right now).
 * make good responsive/fluid/elastic/whatever design and other modern stuff;

 #### Choose path of grandmaster of storms, tornadoes for all over the time, space and in all possible far-far away, and: